 A great AI or ML model is worthless if it can't be delivered in a scalable, cost effective and technically sustainable way.
-Our data science consulting practise excels in the design and implementation of machine and deep learning models for the analysis of data and media at scale.
+Our data science team excels in the design and implementation of machine and deep learning models for the analysis of data and media at scale.

 Data Science seems to have something mystical about it, to the extent that enterprises have almost come to consider it as a magical solution to impossible problems.
 The reality is that behind DS there are tons of unfashionable data engineering and analysis tasks, before statistical models can be applied to the problem.